White-Rabbit-Lab/browser-extension/docs/architecture/researches/2025-08-15-secure-storage-patterns.md

 - Never persist tokens to storage
 - Implement automatic token refresh
-- Use httpOnly cookies for refresh tokens
+- Use httpOnly cookies for refresh tokens (with SameSite=None; Secure for cross-origin)
+- Consider DPoP (RFC 9449) for sender-constrained tokens in public clients
 - Add request retry logic with backoff
 - Clear tokens on logout or errors